akaneknh/AkaneKano/README.md

 # AkaneKano
 This is my portfolio created with HTML/SCSS/jQuery from design to coding!
+This website is responsive design.
 Here is the link:
 https://akaneknh.github.io/AkaneKano/